fengyoung/video_embedding/README.md

 git clone https://github.com/fengyoung/video_embedding.git <YOUR REPO PATH>
 ```

-## 3. How to Use Trained Model to Embed a Video To A Video-Matrix and Video-Vec
+## 3. How to Use Trained Model

+There 2-levels operations in Video Embedding: ***Image Embedding & Frames Embedding***.

+***Image Embedding*** extracts features from each frame image of the input video.
+So you should decode the video first, and extraction some frame iamges before embedding.
+The operation of ***Image Embedding*** could

 ### 3.1 Video Decoding and Frame Images Extraction